christhekeele/shards/README.md

 $ rebar3 shell --sname c@localhost
 ```

-**2.** Create a table with global scope (`{scope, g}`) on each node and then join them.
+**2.** Let's create a table with global scope (`{scope, g}`) on each node and join them.

 There are two ways to achieve this:

- 1. Manually, create the table on each node and then from any of them, join the rest.
+ 1. Manually create the table on each node and then from any of them, and join the rest.

     Create the table on each node: